Separate tank battalion: Origin

 The 70th Tank Battalion was the U.S. Army's first separate tank battalion, activated on 15 June 1940, from Regular Army troops.
 Four more separate tank battalions (the 191st–194th) were formed soon after from National Guard tank companies from California, Connecticut, Illinois, Kentucky, Massachusetts, New York, Ohio, Virginia, and Wisconsin.
 More battalions were activated throughout 1942 and 1943.

 An important event that helped create many separate tank battalions was an organizational change in armored divisions that occurred in late 1943.
 Planners decided that the original 1942 armored division model containing six tank battalions was too large.
 The 1943 model slightly reduced the number of tanks and reorganised from six to three tank battalions.
 As a result, the U.S. Army fielded two different types of armored division during the war: the "heavy" armored division, based on the 1942 structure (which applied to armored divisions already overseas when the change took place, the 1st, 2nd, and 3rd) and the "light" armored division based on the 1944 structure (which would apply to all newer armored divisions, the 4th–14th, 16th, and 20th).
 One of the consequences of this change of organization was that the newer armored divisions lost three tank battalions, all of which were either shifted into incomplete armored divisions, turned into separate battalions, or deactivated.

-Structure

-World War II tank battalion structure, November 1944.

-It was originally determined that there would be a mix of light tank battalions and medium tank battalions in the field in both Europe and Italy.
-However, the limitations of the M5 Stuart light tank in tank-versus-tank combat, along with increasing numbers of mass-produced M4 Sherman medium tanks, eventually forced a change into a mixed unit of both light and medium tanks.

-By 1944, the structure of the separate tank battalion was identical to tank battalions assigned to armored divisions.
-The battalion consisted of three medium tank companies (usually A, B and C) and one light tank company (usually company D).
-Each medium tank company had seventeen M4 Sherman medium tanks (in three platoons of five tanks, with two more in the company headquarters) and a single Sherman with a 105 mm howitzer an assault tank.
-The light tank company had seventeen M3 or M5 Stuart tanks (organized identically to the medium tank company, minus the assault gun), which began to be replaced late in the war by M24 Chaffee light tanks.
-The battalion also had an HQ with two M4s and a service company and a headquarters company, the latter having additional firepower in the form of three more M4 or M4A3 105 mm assault guns and a platoon of three mortar-equipped halftracks.
-The total number of tanks and assault guns was 76, though few battalions operated for any period of time with a full complement after entering combat.